Use case

 After processing, check cells against the source pages, correct uncertain values, and export the table.

 Typical inputs are public URLs, web articles, product pages, notes from web research, or pasted page text.
-Each source becomes one table row.
+Each primary source becomes one table row by default.

 • https://example.com/blog/market-update